It is the unknown around the corner that turns my wheels.Heinz Stücke

 For many cardio sports, you find yourself needing a session on the weight machine afterward to get in a decent strength session.
 That’s not the case with mountain biking.
 Riding up and down steep trails will not only keep your heart rate up but will also force you to use a whole range of muscles.
 Mountain biking engages most all the muscles in your legs, your core, back, shoulders, arms, and even your hands as you grip your handlebar.

 The more rugged the trail, the more you’ll engage all these muscle groups without even thinking much about it.
-There are times when I come home from a long ride where my abdominal and back muscles are tight and sore from being used so much.
+There are times when I come home from a long ride when my abdominal and back muscles are tight and sore from being used so much.

-This element of mountain biking make it great for weight loss because you can spend more of your precious workout time in cardio mode without sacrificing strength training.
+This element of mountain biking makes it great for weight loss because you can spend more of your precious workout time in cardio mode without sacrificing strength training.
 It’s not enough strength training to bulk up, but enough to keep functional groups toned and strong.

 The mix of cardio and strength set mountain biking apart from most all other workouts, but there are other reasons it’s the top of the pile when it comes to weight loss.